The 8 best hair straighteners for every hair type and styling preference, tested and reviewed by us

 What type of heat protectant should I use?

-As a barrier between your hair and flat iron, the best heat protection for hair comes in the form of products that don’t simply shield but work to condition and strengthen your hair, too.
-Here’s what to look out for when shopping for a protective product.
+Providing a vital barrier between your hair and your flat irons, the best heat protection options for hair are products that don’t simply shield, but work to condition and strengthen your hair, too.
+Here’s what to look out for when shopping for one.

-- Humectants: These attract moisture and prevent frizz, which is especially important for healthy hair maintenance.
+- Humectants: Not just for skincare, these attract moisture, which is especially important for hair's overall health.
 The result?
-Hydrated, shiny, and enviable locks.
-Humectant examples include glycerin, panthenol and propylene.
+Less frizz and hair that's hydrated and shine.
+Key examples include glycerin, panthenol and propylene.

-- Amino Acids: These work as strengthening and conditioning agents.
-In the world of haircare, their main function is to supply nourishing antioxidants and repair surface damage.
-For example, keratin, as a structural protein, makes hair more damage-resistant and revives overheated and overprocessed hair.
+- Amino acids: Work as strengthening and conditioning agents.
+In haircare, their main function is to supply antioxidants and repair surface damage.
+For example, keratin, which is made up of amino acids, makes hair more damage-resistant and helps to revive overprocessed and styled hair.

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.